 If you like coconut, this is your ice cream.
 The make the ice cream with fresh coconut chunks and coconut milk.
 To top it off, you can get it served in a coconut shell that you can scrape some coconut meat off if you'd like.
 You can also get it served in a cone if that's more your style.

 Some smoothie stands also have coconut ice cream, so if they ever ask if you want to top off your smoothie with a scoop, say yes!

 You're probably at least a little familiar with fried bananas, but fry them with roasted rice and they're on a whole new level.
 They are made with a super rip banana (so super sweet) wrapped it in roasted rice and coconut and then deep fry it.
 Cue the mouth watering.

 Fresh Fruit Smoothies

 Thailand makes smoothies like no one else does.
-They are fresher than fresh and so good.
+They are fresher than fresh and so good, so so cheap.
+Plan on paying $1-2 per smoothie (seriously).
 You can chose what fruit you want (you can do one single fruit or combine them...my personal favorite is pineapple/apple) and they blend it up right in front of you.
-The best part?
-For a big smoothie, you'll be paying less than $1!
-It's a good thing you'll have a full semester in Thailand to get your fill of these things!

 Iced Cocoa Drinks

 The iced cocoa drinks in Thailand are so refreshing.
 If you're not super into fruit smoothies or just needs something different, go for the iced cocoa.
-Warning, the iced cocoa drinks can be a little bitter.
+They are ah-mazing and somehow taste better when served in a big bag.

-Chocolate bread can be found in a lot of drink shops and is a light snack.
-It's a piece of toasted bread with sugar and drizzled with chocolate syrup.
+Chocolate bread can be found in a lot of drink shops — It's a piece of toasted bread with sugar and drizzled with chocolate syrup.
 Simple, but so good.
 You can also request other toppings as well!